pduffman004/cisco_switchport_config/README.md

 For example, the current version of this script imagines a scenario where the VLANs for switch ports needs to be changed from their current VLAN to a new one.

 Ordinarily, this would be a tedious, time-consuming process that’s prone to unpredictable human error.
-This script aims to remove that by allowing engineers at any experience level with automation to update a simple data file and let them focus on other tasks.
+This script aims to remove that by allowing engineers at any level of experience with automation by removing the logical, programmatic layer and just letting them update a simple data file.

  <iframe src="https://giphy.com/embed/1yjq26jbvaF47tmjWm" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p></p>